tauri-apps/tauri-docs/docs/fr/usage/patterns/lockdown.md

   "embeddedServer": {
     "active": false               // do not use a localhost server },
-  "whitelist": {                  // all API endpoints are default false
+  "allowlist": {                  // all API endpoints are default false
     "event": true,                // Use the EVENT API for injections }
 }